shivanraptor/imgtoolkit/README.md

 93 duplicated images moved to duplicate/
 ```

-### Function 2 (Available since v0.1.1): Remove Duplicated Images' Prefix (after using Function 1)
+### Function 2 (Available since v0.1.2): Remove Duplicated Images' Prefix (after using Function 1)
-To remove the prefix of the duplicated images in the `duplicate` folder, you can execute the following command in the folder containing the `duplicate` folder:
+To remove the prefix of the duplicated images in the `duplicate` folder, you can execute the following command by specifying target folder:
 ```
-imgtoolkit remove_duplicate_prefix
+imgtoolkit remove_duplicate_prefix the_folder_which_needs_action/
 ```

 ### Function 3 (Available since v0.1.1): Remove Fake PNG Background